-Students begin the application process by submitting the FAFSA through the Internet at www.fafsa.gov or mailing in a paper copy.
+Students begin the application process by submitting the FAFSA through the Internet at https://studentaid.gov/h/apply-for-aid/fafsa or mailing in a paper copy.
 This submission informs the Financial Aid Office that the student wishes to apply for financial aid.
 Document tracking emails are sent to students at least every 14 days but may be changed to every 30 days once the semester begins, informing the student of documents or other information that still needs to be submitted.
-If a student submits an incomplete document, the Financial Aid Office past the documents as INCOMPLETE with a message as to what is needed to complete the form.
+If a student submits an incomplete document, the Financial Aid Office posts the documents as INCOMPLETE with a message as to what is needed to complete the form.
 If a student does not submit the required information in the appropriate time span, another document tracking letter is sent.
-Once the student submits all the required documentation, the Financial Aid processor reviews the file and performs verification, makes the necessary corrections.
+Once the student submits all the required documentation, the Financial Aid processor reviews the file and performs verification, makes any necessary correction, and submits the FAFSA to CPS for re-processing.
 If the Financial Aid Processor requires additional information, an email and any appropriate forms will be sent to the student.
 If the student does not submit the requested information, the file will remain in a pending status and a tracking letter will be sent every 30 days.
 Once the requested information is received, it will be ready for packaging.